Eleven-am/frames/README.md

 * Frames supports only mp4 files.
 These files are streamed securely to the user and your Google credentials are never made available to the client.
   ![](art/player.gif)
     * The left controls include the AirPlay/Cast button (if available).
 The volume controls
-    * If not logged in as a guest user, there are two additional buttons the download button(not functional yet) and the Share button
+    * If not logged in as a guest user, there are two additional buttons the download button and the Share button
       ![](art/15.png)
       ![](art/18.png)
       ![](art/17.png)